The Flatwoods Monster

 Another sighting of a creature, similar in description to the Flatwoods Monster, was reported by Mrs. Audra Harper not long before the infamous sighting on Fisher’s farm.
 Harper claims to have seen the Monster while walking through the woods near her home near the town of Heaters.
 Heaters is about five miles north of Flatwoods.
 Harper and her friend were walking to a near-by store.
 The road leading out of their property was implacable and rutted so they were taking a short-cut through the forest instead of walking the road which would have increased their trip significantly.
 About a half mile into their trip they noticed a ball of fire on one of the hills they were passing.
 Harper dismissed it, assuming that one of her neighbors was “fox chasing”.
 When she glanced back, she saw something unbelievable—the fire had vanished, and in its place stood the tall, dark silhouette of a man-shaped figure.
 Terrified, Harper and her friend ran, escaping among the rocks and boulders strewn around the hillside.

 The day after the September 12th incident in Flatwoods, another strange sighting occurred near Strange Creek about twenty miles south of Flatwoods.
 Reportedly, George and Edith Snitowsky and their 18-month-old son were driving through the rural area between Clay and Braxton County on route 4 when their car suddenly died.
 Mr. Snitowsky attempted to restart the car to no avail.
 It was night time and the road was deserted.
 While the Snitowsky’s were trying to decide what to do, a foul, sulfurous smell filled the air and their baby began to cry.
 A strange bright light filled the darkness and the couple witnessed a ten-foot-tall creature hovering in front of their car.
 The description is similar to that of the original sighting, except the Monster was not wearing, what is presumed to be, its spade-shaped hood.
 Instead, its head was reportedly reptilian and bony.
 The creature dragged its lizard-like hand across the hood of the car before drifting away into the woods.
 As soon as the Monster was out of sight, the car restarted and the couple sped away.
-Snitowsky would later give his account for Male Magazine in the 1955.
+Snitowsky would later give his account for Male Magazine in July of 1955.

 These stories have become an eerie folktale, creating a fascinating culture in the small towns around the county.
 An ice cream shop called “The Spot” opened in Flatwoods, offering a photo op with a painted iteration of the Monster.
 A museum dedicated to the Monster’s story operates in the town of Sutton, a few miles south of Flatwoods.
 Five huge chairs, built and painted in the Monster’s image, have been erected around the county